hazzardweb/laravel-comments-docs/events.md

 }
 ```

-You can find all of Ajax Comment System events in the `src/Events` folder.
+You can find all of events in the `src/Events` folder.